GSG-G11/New-York-Times/README.md

 ## User journey

 The website consists of a single page with a navbar that leads to the news section and COVID data.
 The news section contains the most recent five news stories from the United Arab Emirates.
-The COVID statistics area gives you information on the overall number of affected persons throughout the world, as well as the opportunity to search for COVID data for any country.
+The COVID statistics area gives you information on the overall number of affected persons throughout the world , and to see the top five countreis that have the hieghest affected persons.

 ## User Stories